sugabelly/ios-sprint3-challenge/README.md

 The requirements for this project are as follows:

 1. Establish a `Pokemon` record with properties for the Pokemon's name, ID, ability, and types.
 You may use app.quicktype.io to help.
-2. Allow the user to search for a Pokemon using partial name matching.
 3. Display a list of matching Pokemons and show the sprite (image) associated with the record.
 If the image is large, scale it to a more manageable size to reduce memory load.
 3. Allow the user to save the Pokemon.
 Display a list of saved Pokemons in a table view, including the Pokemon sprites. (**Stretch:** Implement persistence for this list.)
 4. Allow the user to view a Pokemon's information in a detail view controller.
 5. Allow users to remove saved items from their Pokemon list.
 (If you implement persistence as a stretch goal, keep the saved list in sync.)
+2. *Stretch*: Allow the user to search for a Pokemon using partial name matching.
+You will have to download a full list of the Pokemon names from the API and then perform your searches locally.
 6. *Stretch*: Sort the Pokemons by their name or ID in the saved pokemon list.
 Offer the user a toggle that enables them to switch between the two sorts.